Take a permanent holiday from heating bills. Get paid to give your guests warm holidays all year round with ground

-In this example, a domestic property with an integral swimming pool and a commercial property linked to a single ground array.
+In this example, a domestic property with an integral swimming pool and a commercial property are linked to a single ground array.

 This scenario is eligible for the Non Domestic RHI.

 In addition to reduced energy bills and a guaranteed non domestic RHI income for 20 years, holiday accommodation owners will also appreciate low service, minimal maintenance and low whole life ownership costs of ground source heat pump systems.